 Many years ago, the “grandfather” of Islamic hate literature, Ahmed Deedat, wrote a book What is His Name? to ridicule the God of the Bible and exalt the deity of Islam.

-Another Islamic polemicist, Adel Elsace took the tirade further in his book, The Truth About God And Religions.
-Both authors concluded that the God of the Bible has been so humanized and derogated and that only Islam has the perfect concept of God.
+Another Islamic polemicist, Adel Elsace, took the tirade further in his book, The Truth About God And Religions.
+Both authors concluded that the God of the Bible has been so humanized and derogated and only Islam has the perfect concept of God.

-These men obviously gleaned their arguments from atheists because their ignorance is astounding and Muslims who parrot these “scholars” are shooting themselves in the leg.
+These men obviously gleaned their arguments from atheists because their ignorance is astounding and Muslims who parrot these “scholars” are logically shooting themselves in the leg.

 Before we go further, let’s delve a little into Christian theology.
 There is a theological term known as Anthropopathism.
 A reference work defines it as:

 “The practice of describing God as if He displayed human emotions, such as jealousy (Exodus 20:15), anger (Psalm 77:9) … Although the Old and New Testaments plainly show that God is beyond our human experiences…the Bible frequently uses such language to declare that God is personal and that He responds to the actions of His creatures” (Nelson’s New Illustrated Bible Dictionary, ed.
-Ronald Youngblood, Thomas Nelson, 1995, 79)
+Ronald Youngblood, Thomas Nelson, 1995, p.
+79)

 Let’s picture it as a man trying to describe himself to an ant.
 The ant has never seen how organized we live, since they live in small tunnels and have nests in the ground.
 So the man speaks of his own streets as if they were those ant tunnels.

 Now let’s examine the Muslim arguments:

 1. Gen. 6:6 “And it repented the LORD that he had made man on earth, and it grieved him at heart.”
 Your God repents like man!